LinksPlease note: flags are used to indicate the language of a website, not its nationality! LAMPS

 This website is a record of a collection that Frank Andrews built up in the 1980's to research a book on the history of Electric Lighting.
 His area of interest was the developement of the bulb from an expensive luxury 1900-10, developments leading to the modern bulb 1900-1920, Refinement and social impact 1920 onwards.

-The world's largest online light bulb resource.
-Donsbulbs website is lighting industry's number one resource for light bulb specifications and cross-referencing.
-In addition, you have access to lighting industry educational and research material.
+The goal of this private museum is to collect, restore and preserve the remnants of electric lighting technology and the history of the technical industry, especially from the 1950s to the 1990s.
+It exhibits about 3,000 lamps, light sources, vacuum technology and glass processing equipment, electrical and telecommunication devices.
+The website is mainly in Hungarian language, but Google Translate provides a great help!
 VACUUM TUBESThe Virtual Valve Museum is the online presentation of Jeremy M. Harmer's personal collection.
 There are currently more than 2,670 valves in the collection, and 2,250 are on the website, with nice pictures and data.
 Allan Wyatt's virtual museum presents more than 2,500 vacuum tubes of all types, illustrated with superb photographs and full technical details.

 Norman Wilson's rich collection of tubes is conceived as a virtual museum that tube collectors could use for reference on the Internet.
 Mainly transmitting tubes, but other categories are present as well (early receiving tubes, rectifiers, thyratrons, klystrons, magnetrons, X-ray and special purpose tubes).